zly2006/reden-is-what-we-made/README.md

 **English** | [简体中文](./README.zh-CN.md)

+## Undo & Redo

+Ctrl+Z immediately undo the previous operation, making it much more convenient to develop redstone machines!

+## Tick Back
+> Early Access Stage

+If your game was frozen using `/tick freeze`, you can use `/tick back` to go back to the previous tick.
+This feature is implemented by making backups.

-## Planned Features
+## RVC
+> WIP

-- [ ] RVC, Redstone Version Control, machine history and diff analysis
+RVC, Redstone Version Control, machine history and diff analysis

-- [ ] RVCHub, a universal machine sharing platform, and automatic recognition of whether the machine has been correctly marked with copyright
+RVCHub, a universal machine sharing platform, and automatic recognition of whether the machine has been correctly marked with copyright

-- [ ] RVCSign, sign your machine, a simple step to ensure that your machine is not tampered with or forged
+## RDebugger
+> Planned

-- [ ] Micro-timing analysis and simulation: block update breakpoints (NC, PP, CU, BE), BED debugger, step-by-step update, step-by-step tick, update reset
+Micro-timing analysis and simulation: block update breakpoints (NC, PP, CU, BE), BED debugger, step-by-step update, step-by-step tick, update reset
-- [x] Ctrl+Z immediately undo the previous operation, machine development no longer needs to be backed up!
-(Waiting for more testing)
-- [ ] Automated unit testing of machines, divide your machine into modules and test them independently to ensure that each module runs correctly

 ## Original Intention